FoxGroveMedia/CampsiteWebsite/src/pages/docs/template-languages/nunjucks/index.md

 title: Nunjucks
 subtitle: Template Languages
 layout: docs.njk
-description: Learn how to use Nunjucks as a template language in your Campsite projects.
+description: Learn how to use Nunjucks as a template language in your CampsiteJS projects.
 ---

 ### Nunjucks Template Language

 <p class="mb-8">Nunjucks is a powerful templating engine for JavaScript, inspired by Jinja2.
-It provides a rich set of features for building dynamic web pages and is well-suited for use in Campsite projects.</p>
+It provides a rich set of features for building dynamic web pages and is well-suited for use in CampsiteJS projects.</p>

 #### Key Features of Nunjucks
 - **Template Inheritance**: Create base templates and extend them in child templates.